butaixianran/Blender-Vmd-Retargeting/README.md

 **IK works fine in most cases.
 But if leg rotates widely, then you need to know following information:**

-CC3 and Daz model don't have IK by default.
+CC and Daz model don't have IK by default.
 So this addon creates IK for legs when importing body motion from vmd file.

-But a problem with Daz/CC3 model is: there is no bending on their knees' rest pose.
+But a problem with Daz/CC model is: there is no bending on their knees' rest pose.
 In that case, IK will come with a IK Pole Bone, to tell knee which direction to point when bending.

-So, Daz/CC3's knees are always pointing to IK Pole bones in front of them.
+So, Daz/CC's knees are always pointing to IK Pole bones in front of them.
 And IK Pole Bones are following rotation of pelvis bone.

 That works fine in most cases.
 But, if legs rotate too much, then IK Pole bones won't work well since they just following pelvis bone.

 So, in that case, you need to retarget motion from a mmd model.
-Since mmd model already has the motion on it, your Daz/CC3 model can get legs' final rotation without IK bone.
+Since mmd model already has the motion on it, your Daz/CC model can get legs' final rotation without IK bone.

 Check the section: **Pick a mmd model as Source**

 #### Arm rotation rate
-Daz/CC3 has different arm length with mmd model.
-So, if mmd model puts hands on chest, they always poke into body when on Daz/CC3 model.
+Daz/CC has different arm length with mmd model.
+So, if mmd model puts hands on chest, they always poke into body when on Daz/CC model.

 Set upperarm and forearm rotation rate to 0.8 will fix that in most cases.
 (Now this is default)

-But if you are using CC3 model, you better set it back to 1.0.
+But if you are using CC model, you better set it back to 1.0.

 #### Pick a mmd model as Source
 If you picked a mmd model, addon will ignore body motion from vmd file and retarget body motion from your picked mmd model.